Choosing to take out life insurance is a great start to protect the ones you love. But knowing what type and how much cover may not be as clear?

 - Do you have pre-existing medical conditions?

-With TAL you can apply for life insurance if you’re between 18 and 74 years old.
+With TAL you can apply for life insurance if you’re between 16 - 75 (age next birthday) if you choose stepped premiums or 16 to 60 (age next birthday) if you choose level premiums.
 The amount of cover you may need depends on your financial responsibilities as they ramp up or wind down with your life stages.

 If you’re over 50, you might not have dependents as such, but you might still have outstanding debts, which you may not want to pass on to your children.